Black hole discoveries win 2020 Nobel Prize in Physics

 Einstein predicted in 1915, in his general theory of relativity, that space and time could be warped by the force of gravity.
 Yet he did not actually believe in black holes, and finding a way to prove their existence baffled scientists for another 50 years.

-“It was a theory - there was nothing to make black holes visible,” said Genzel.

-It was not until a seminal paper in 1965 that Penrose, now 89, proved that black holes can really form - describing them in detail and stating that, at their centre, time and space cease to exist.
+It was not until a seminal paper in 1965 that Penrose proved that black holes can really form - describing them in detail and stating that, at their centre, there is a singularity where time and space cease to exist.

 Illustrating Penrose’s insight at the awards presentation in Stockholm, Ulf Danielsson of the Nobel Committee held a black ball the size of a grapefruit in one hand and pointed at it with the finger of his other hand.